 - Bake in the middle rack of the oven for 30 minutes.
 If you have a convection oven, it may take 20-25 minutes.
 The roll cake is done when you touch the middle of the pan with your finger and the top of the dough is springy.
 The dough should not dry out or crack.

-- Meanwhile, in a small mixing bowl, mix the cream cheese with 2 tsp maple syrup, 1 tsp vanilla extract and ground cinnamon, using a hand held blender.
+- Meanwhile, in a small mixing bowl, mix the cream cheese with 2 teaspoon maple syrup, 1 teaspoon vanilla extract and ground cinnamon, using a hand held blender.
 Add the raisins and mix them well.
 Set aside in the room temperature.

 - When the roll cake is done, take the pan out of the oven, lift the cake on the parchment paper onto a cooling rack and cool for 30 minutes.

 - When the roll cake is cool to the touch, spread the cream cheese and raisin filling evenly on top of the cake.
 Using the parchment paper as a guide, roll the cake like a sushi roll until the end of the cake.
 Watch the video to see how it's done.

 - Wrap the roll cake with the parchment paper and cool in the refrigerator for 30 minutes.